Quantum-Accelerators/quacc/docs/src/user/alt_workflows/parsl.md

 print(wf_future.result())
 ```

 In this example, all the individual tasks and sub-tasks are run as separate jobs, which is more efficient.
-By comparing {obj}`.emt.parsl.slabs.bulk_to_slabs_app` with its Covalent counterpart {obj}`.emt.slabs.bulk_to_slabs_flow`, you can see that the two are extremely similar such that it is often straightforward to interconvert between the two.
+By comparing {obj}`.emt.parsl.slabs.bulk_to_slabs_app` with its Covalent counterpart {obj}`.emt.slabs.bulk_to_slabs_flow`, you can see that the two are extremely similar such that it is often straightforward to [interconvert](comparison.md) between the two.

 ```{note}
 We didn't need to wrap `bulk_to_slabs_app` with a decorator because it is defined in Quacc as a `@join_app` (similar to a `@python_app` for dynamic workflow steps) that itself returns an `AppFuture`.
 This is also why we call `.result()` on it.
 ```

-## Visualization

-Parsl comes with a web dashboard utility to visualize executed workflows.
-Refer to the [Monitoring and Visualization](https://parsl.readthedocs.io/en/stable/userguide/monitoring.html#visualization) section of the Parsl documentation for details.

 ## Job Management